DIT168MSV/DIT168/README.md

 ## Getting Started

-Follows these steps to clone and run the program
+Follows these steps to clone, build and run the program

 ## Cloning